grandes-ecoles

 Show that $$\lim_{r \rightarrow 1^-} \pi\left(\frac{n}{2(r-1)} F(r)\right) = n - \sigma(p)$$

-Q24 Applied differentiation Partial derivatives and multivariable differentiation View
+Q24 Sequences and series, recurrence and convergence Partial derivatives and multivariable differentiation View

 We assume in this part that all roots of $p$ are stable and have multiplicity 1 and we denote by $h = Xp'$ (where $p'$ is the derivative polynomial of $p$) and $h_0$ the reciprocal polynomial of $h$.
 We recall that, according to question 3, there exists a real number $\lambda \in \{-1, 1\}$ such that $p = \lambda p_0$.